Go Nagai: Legacy

 Scriptwriter Kazuki Nakashima is also familiar with his works.
 "In particular, I read everything by Go Nagai, from his debut works and then when I was in middle school his work Devilman really struck me.
 I felt like I was maturing along with the development of the writer himself."

 Japanese novelist, visual novel writer, and anime screenwriter Gen Urobuchi explained that Devilman made him realize that bittersweet endings are the best ones.

 According to an interview between an Italian gaming website, geekgamer.it and Shadow Hearts video game series creator Matsuzo Machida, the latter was inspired by the works of Go Nagai and Keisuke Fujikawa (Mazinger Z screenplay).

 Videogame designer, writer, and director Goichi Suda cites two works of Go Nagai, Violence Jack and Susano Oh as his favorite manga.

 Approximately seventy-five other series inspired by Devilman were also featured on a poster and website as part of the advertising for Devilman Crybaby.
 This list includes titles such as Parasyte, Tokyo Ghoul, and Attack on Titan alongside the afformentioned Neon Genesis Evangelion and Berserk.
 This list does not include a number of other series whose creators have attributed the series as an inspiration or featured clear visual homages.
 (For example, Yu-Gi-Oh!'s creator Kazuki Takahashi has stated that Devilman was one of the characters he drew most as a child.)
 The story has also inspired stories published after this site was created, such as Tatsuki Fujimoto's Chainsaw Man.

+Plans for a museum for Go Nagai were announced in 2005.
+Go Nagai Wonderland Museum opened in 2009 in Wajima, Ishikawa.
+The museum burned down after the 2024 Sea of Japan earthquake.